 Coventry is home to three cathedrals and a naked Lady Godiva riding through the streets.
 It is the second largest city after Birmingham in the West Midlands.
 Usually it gets overlooked due to its post war look and and industrial feel.
-Although, this has Made it a hub for motor companies.
-Most of Coventry was destroyed during Worl War II and in turn had to be rebuilt.
+Although, this has made it a hub for motor companies.
+Most of Coventry was destroyed during World War II.

-Now thats changing, with Coventry being made 2021 City of Culture.
+Now that’s changing, with Coventry being made the 2021 City of Culture.

-The current Coventry Cathedral was built after the 14th century cathedral church of Saint Michael was destroyed by the Luftwaffe in the Coventry Blitz of 14 November 1940., leaving only the leaving only the outer walls and spire.
+The current Coventry Cathedral was built after the 14th-century cathedral church of Saint Michael was destroyed by the Luftwaffe in the Coventry Blitz of 14 November 1940., leaving only the outer walls and spire.
 This makes it one of the newest Cathedrale’s in England.

 Another visitor attraction in the city centre is the free-to-enter Coventry Transport Museum, which has the largest collection of British-made road vehicles in the world.
 The museum received a refurbishment in 2004 which included the creation of a new entrance as part of the city’s Phoenix Initiative project.

 The £5 million Fargo Village creative quarter shopping precinct was open in 2014 on Far Gosford Street.
-Since then it has become a hipster, millenial hq in Coventry!
-With its industrial and artsy look with graffitti on the way and full of independent businesses.
-Each business gives a different look architecturally making it a beautiful asthetic site.
+Since then it has become a hipster, millennial HQ in Coventry!
+With its industrial and artsy look with graffiti on the way and full of independent businesses.
+Each business gives a different look architecturally making it a beautiful aesthetic site

 The church dates from the 12th century and is the only Medieval church in Coventry that is still complete.

 The Old Blue Coat School is a unique and historic building nestling between Priory Row and the new Phoenix Initiative in Coventry city centre.
 The current building dates from 1856, the actual school having been founded as the first Charity School for girls in Coventry in 1714.

 6) THE WEAVERS HOUSE